 - Bring the water to a boil in a small saucepan.
 Remove from heat and add in the chamomile.

 - Strain into a bowl or glass container.
-Allow to cool, then use as you would any other toner.
+Allow to cool, then transfer to a spray bottle or a flip-cap bottle.

-- Store in the fridge and use within a few days (2 to 3) since herbal teas lose their potency as the days go by.
+- Store in the fridge and use within a few days (two to three).

 NOTE: always do a patch test first to make sure you’re not allergic to chamomile, before you apply it to your entire face.